 The palm-lined boulevard in Los Angeles added to its list of empty storefronts, saying goodbye to, among others, Michael Kors, Lacoste, and Tumi.
-But overall, the street saw relatively little negative affect.
+But overall, the street saw relatively little negative effect.
 In fact, Chanel just demolished its Rodeo Drive flagship in order to begin its long-planned construction on an even bigger one.

 Here’s what a cruise down Rodeo drive looked like at the end of March, 2021.